1. Home: Explore careers

 Work

-You could start out as a runner with a production company and get the experience and contacts you need to move into wardrobe and costume work.
+You could start out as a production runner with a stage or screen company and get the experience and contacts you need to move into wardrobe and costume work.

 Volunteering